freeipa/freeipa/doc/api/basic_usage.md

 This will connect to LDAP directly if we are running our script in server, or use a RPC client if we are running it from a FreeIPA client.

-After we have initialized the API and stablished a connection, we are ready to issue commands.
+After we have initialized the API and established a connection, we are ready to issue commands.

 ## Running commands